Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 1. Import `useStore`, create a const `store`
 2. Define `fetchData`, invoked with the `onBeforeMount` hook which dispatches to **actions** and invokes `fetchTodoOne`
-3. `store` is returned and (props) `todoOne` is passed down as `store` to the reusable component `TaskList`

-4. Continuing on `fetchTodoOne` within the todoOne module is invoked triggering the VueX process below:
+3. Continuing on `fetchTodoOne` within the todoOne module is invoked triggering the VueX process below:

 ```js
 state() {